camunda/camunda-optimize-examples/plugins/variable-import-plugins/anonymize-variables/README.md

 ### Implement the variable plugin

 Now with the Optimize dependency added, the minimum requirements are set to implement your own plugin.
-For that extend the `org.camunda.optimize.plugin.importing.variable.VariableImportAdapter` interface.
+To do this, you need to extend the `org.camunda.optimize.plugin.importing.variable.VariableImportAdapter` interface.
 In the given [example][1]: